Intermittent explosive disorder

 2) The degree of aggression expressed must be out of proportion to any provocation or other stressor prior to the incidents.

-abuse, medication side effects, or such general medical conditions as epilepsy or head injuries.
+3) The behavior cannot be accounted for by another mental disorder, substance abuse, medication side effects, or such general medical conditions as epilepsy or head injuries.

 The reader should note that DSM-IV's classification of IED is not universally accepted.
 Many psychiatrists do not place intermittent explosive disorder into a separate clinical category but consider it a symptom of other psychiatric and mental disorders.
 In many cases individuals diagnosed with IED do in fact have a dual psychiatric diagnosis.
 IED is frequently associated with mood and anxiety disorders, substance abuse and eating disorders, and narcissistic, paranoid, and antisocial personality disorders.